-(a) Sick leave means the period of time an employee is permitted to be absent from work with full pay by virtue of being sick, disabled, quarantined, or because of an accident for which compensation is not payable under the Workers' Compensation Act, or for circumstances as provided for under Clause 23.3.

-(b) An employee may be required to produce a certificate from a duly qualified practitioner, certifying that the sick employee is unable to carry out their duties due to illness.
-OC may require the employee to have their physician complete OC's Illness and Injury Report, and to forward the completed report to the OC Physician.
+- (a) Sick leave means the period of time an employee is permitted to be absent from work with full pay by virtue of being sick, disabled, quarantined, or because of an accident for which compensation is not payable under the Workers Compensation Act, or for circumstances as provided for under Clause 23.3. - (b) An employee may be required to produce a certificate from a duly qualified physician, certifying that the sick employee is unable to carry out their duties due to illness.
+OC may require the employee to submit medical forms provided by OC and completed by the employee and/or the employee's physician, as applicable, and forward them to the OC claims adjudicator.